dimitri-yatsenko/datajoint-book/book/README.md

 # License

-This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE.md).
+This work is licensed under the [CC BY-NC-ND 4.0 International License](LICENSE.md).

 You may share the content as long as you
 * give appropriate credit
 * do not use it for commercial purposes